 I first noticed how effective my new website was when I started getting leads right after it went online.
 Shortly later, I got a request to reprint a blog post in a legal magazine.
 Then I received a positive comment within minutes of publishing a new post.
 That's when it hit me that I hadn't merely switched website platforms – I was using potent kind of marketing software.

 My site at www.LarryBodine.com has been online since 2003 and has been visited more than one million times – but this new level of response was impressive.
 I give credit to LawLytics and its mobile-friendly responsive design, search engine-optimized platform and wonderful customer service.

 I don't make recommendations lightly, having worked as a legal journalist covering legal technology and marketing for more than a decade.
 A LawLytics website is ideal for lawyers who like having direct control of their online presence and want to post new content themselves.
-And LawLytics is superior to Wordpress, the most common blogging software in use today.
+And LawLytics is superior to Wordpress for lawyers.

 Online legal marketing suite

 Recently I moved my base of operations to Tucson, which has an active high-tech community.
 Through LinkedIn, I discovered a company called LawLytics, which has an online legal marketing suite for web site building and hosting.
 Its co-founder Dan Jaffe is an experienced trial lawyer who is now focusing full-time on websites for lawyers.
 The company's investors are also attorneys from Seattle and Atlanta.
 Importantly, the management hierarchy at LawLytics is made up legal marketing and technology experts with JDs.